-Locals look back on 50 years at Gary's Barbecue in China Grove - Salisbury Post
+Gary's Barbecue staff, customers look back at 50 years - Salisbury Post

 Over the years, Gary has tried to keep the same products and the same food on the menu.
 The nostalgia factor is key.
 If people ate at Gary’s 10 years ago or even 20 or 30 or 40, the food will taste just like it did the first time they came.

-The restaurant has been a gathering spot for the China Grove Rotary Club, as well as classes from China Grove and Landis high schools.
+The restaurant has been a gathering spot for the China Grove Rotary Club as well as classes from China Grove and Landis high schools.

 “If anybody calls, we try to accommodate them,” Gary says.

-Gary curb hopped at Johnson’s Barbecue in China Grove before the late Jim Harris, another China Grove restaurateur, encouraged him to open his own place.
+Gary curb-hopped at Johnson’s Barbecue in China Grove before the late Jim Harris, another China Grove restaurateur, encouraged him to open his own place.
 Jim, along with his dad, the late Eddie Ritchie, helped him renovate the gas station.

 In the beginning, the restaurant was open six days a week, from 5 a.m. to midnight.